Vortitron/energy-sensor-generator/README.md

 - Debug messages appear in **Settings > System > Logs** with the "DEBUG:" prefix
 - **Note**: Disable debug logging once issues are resolved to reduce log verbosity

+### Statistical Calculation Issues (RESOLVED)
+- **✅ FIXED**: The previous blocking database call issues have been resolved in version 0.0.47
+- **Historical Data Access**: The integration now properly uses `async_add_executor_job` to access Home Assistant's recorder data without blocking calls
+- **Enhanced Accuracy**: Statistical calculation now uses the same historical data that the Energy Dashboard uses, providing much more accurate energy calculations for devices with infrequent updates
+- **Automatic Fallback**: If historical data is unavailable, the integration gracefully falls back to point sampling
+- **Configuration**: Statistical calculation is enabled by default but can be disabled in integration options if needed
+- **Perfect for Tuya Devices**: Now properly handles devices that only update every 5+ minutes by using historical state data instead of just current power readings

 ### Sensors Not Available During Startup:
 - **New in v0.0.28**: The integration is now resilient to source power sensors not being available during Home Assistant startup
 - Energy sensors are created even if source sensors aren't ready yet, and will begin tracking once sources become available